This set of Discrete Mathematics Multiple Choice Questions & Answers (MCQs) focuses on “Cryptography – Ciphers”.

 d) stream cipher

-Explanation: The block cipher take a plaintext in the chuck of bits and the bits of key are used to produce bits of ciphertext.
+Explanation: The block cipher takes a plaintext in the chuck of bits and the bits of key are used to produce bits of ciphertext.
 They operate on blocks of bits at a time and so it is termed as block ciphers.
 TIn current cryptomeric systems, the messages that are larger than one block long that need to be split up into smaller messages by using a process called Electronic Code Book (ECB).

 5. ______ uses the concept of pseudo-random sequence.